Jakensori/Backend/README.md

 - **Recording Meals**

-Check a meal time, method and write price, and note.
+Press “+” button and check a meal time, method and write price, and note.
 Then press the save button.
-After using the daily food expenses, press the "one-day settlement" button at the bottom of the middle to save the donation amount.
-Donations are possible as much as the difference between the daily food budget and expenditure and the donations will be accumulated in the donation box.
+After using the daily food expenses, Click "one-day settlement" button above the “+” button to save the donation amount.
+Donations are possible as much as the difference between the daily food budget and expenditure.
+The donations will be accumulated in the donation box.

 - **Tracking Consumption**